Simmons Institute for Leadership and Change

 What is the Simmons Institute for Leadership and Change?

-Founded in 1991 through a donation from Simmons alumna Barbara Lee, the Simmons Institute for Leadership and Change (SILC) embodies Simmons's commitment to the community with a focus on women and girls, and Boston-area residents and organizations.
+Founded in 1991 through a donation from Simmons alumna Barbara Lee, the Simmons Institute for Leadership and Change (SILC) embodies Simmons's commitment to the community with a focus on the leadership and success of women and girls.
 SILC fosters relationships with individuals and organizations that mirror the vision and values of Simmons and is committed to maintaining Simmons's reputation as a vital, dynamic part of the community promoting women's issues and activism.

 A Collaborative Model

-All SILC activities are carried out with the community, not for the community.
-Our collaborative model of community-based organizing emphasizes activism and a genuine collaboration.
+All SILC activities are carried out in collaboration with the community and focus on supporting the advancement of women and girls.
 Since its founding, SILC has developed supportive relationships with numerous organizations and community leaders.
 Simmons's urban setting makes possible the rich, heterogeneous relationships SILC has forged with local individuals and communities.

 SILC works with a variety of community partners that reflect the mission and values of Simmons.
-SILC brings Simmons to the community and the community to Simmons by hosting, co-sponsoring, and supporting many cutting-edge organizations while also providing space and resources to support grassroots initiatives, community building, and positive change in Boston-area neighborhoods.
+SILC hosts and co-sponsors many cutting-edge organizations while also providing space and resources to support grassroots initiatives, community building, and positive change in Boston-area neighborhoods.

 Below are a few of the organizations that we partner with: